Information for Mentors

 introduction with the program manager

-exclusive workshop on leading groups, managing teams and diversity
+exclusive workshop on leading groups, managing teams and diversity with a professional trainer

 regular meetings with the program manager and all mentors